What Is a Good Debt to Equity Ratio for Real Estate Investors?

 High Debt-to-Equity Ratio

 A high debt-to-equity ratio means there is a lot of debt compared to equity in the property.
-Lenders consider this risky because a real estate investor doesn't have a lot of 'skin in the game.'
+Lenders consider this risky because a real estate investor doesn’t have much of their own working capital invested.
 In other words, the lender has more at stake than the investor.
 This could make it more challenging to secure purchase financing or refinance existing properties.

 Low Debt-to-Equity Ratio